 View this post on Instagram

 Shark Ray Alley is hardly a secret when it comes to popular activities to do near Ambergris Caye.
 But the thrill never wanes when diving headfirst near a school of nurse sharks.
-Located in the Hol Chan Marine Reserve, Shark Ray Alley is home to docile sharks, large stingrays and giant sea turtles.
+Located in the Hol Chan Marine Reserve, Shark Ray Alley is home to docile sharks, large stingrays, and giant sea turtles.
 Those who are a little shy in sharing their swimming space with literal sharks can appreciate the critters from aboard the boat.
-Those who would rather say hi a bit closer can swim alongside them, keeping a comfortable distance as the sharks’ munch on some chum.
+But, jump in and swim alongside for a wild experience in Belize.
 Whether you’re staying in San Pedro Town or the island of Caye Caulker, this tour is definitely worth checking out when planning your first Belize itinerary.